SchokiCoder/book_modern_c/src/2_typesnvars.md

 char not_like_this = 'invalid';
 ```

-Since char can only hold one of those, this results in unforeseen
+Since char can only hold one of these, this results in unforeseen consequences.
-consequences.

 ### Void

 This type tells everyone that it itself is not a thing.
 "Is that a joke?"
-Well, no. It's going to be important later.
+Well no. It's going to be important later.
-For now know: one does not simply declare a variable with the type being void.
+For now know: one does not simply declare a variable of the void type.

 ### Constants

-They are like variables but immutable.
+They are like variables, but immutable.
 To declare a constant put "const" at the
 beginning.

 ```c